guru14789/EX-No.5.2.DESIGN-THE-3D-MODEL-AS-PROVIDED-AND-CONVERT-TO-ORTHOGRAPHIC-VIEW/README.md

 ## PROCEDURE:

 ### STEP-1:
-Open Fusion 360 and select file and click new file
+Open Fusion 360 select file and click new file

 ### STEP-2:
-Select sketch option and choose create sketch
+Select the sketch option and choose Create sketch

 ### STEP-3:
-1. Create the sketch using circle, line, trim operations as shown in figure
+1. Create the sketch using circle, line, and trim operations as shown in figure
 2. Apply finish sketch

 ### STEP-4: